truzo/tomango-2018/site/content/creates/digital-marketing/seo.md

 ---
 title: SEO
-excerpt: Search Engine Optimisation remains one of the key pillars of digital marketing.
+description: Search Engine Optimisation remains one of the key pillars of digital marketing.
 Our expertise will help your business be found for the right searches by the right people.
 image: images/creates/seo-3.jpg
 weight: 10
 ---